On January 1, 2020, the double taxation avoidance agreement between Indonesia and Tajikistan came into force. Read on to learn more.

-Confusion over how 13th month pay and Christmas bonuses differ in the Philippines is common.
-Here, we look at the differences between the two types of bonus payments, how they are taxed, and strategies to optimize their use.
+Confusion over how the 13th month pay and Christmas bonuses differ in the Philippines is common.
+We look at the differences between the two types of bonus payments, how they are taxed, and who is eligible.

 The government introduced Regulation 78 of 2019 offering a variety of income tax incentives for investment in specific industries and provinces.
 Read on to learn more.